kubernetes-sigs/kubespray/README.md

 ## Container Runtime Notes

 - Supported Docker versions are 18.09, 19.03, 20.10, 23.0 and 24.0.
-The *recommended* Docker version is 20.10 (except on Debian bookworm which without supporting for 20.10 and below any more). `Kubelet` might break on docker's non-standard version numbering (it no longer uses semantic versioning).
+The *recommended* Docker version is 24.0. `Kubelet` might break on docker's non-standard version numbering (it no longer uses semantic versioning).
 To ensure auto-updates don't break your cluster look into e.g. the YUM  ``versionlock`` plugin or ``apt pin``).
 - The cri-o version should be aligned with the respective kubernetes version (i.e. kube_version=1.20.x, crio_version=1.20)

 ## Requirements